ironcev/thp.im/_posts/2013-05-22-null-is-a-mystical-guardian.md

 keywords: null
 tags: null fun
 hasCode: false
+twitter:
+  text: 'Explore the mystical personality of ''null'''
 ---
 ##Willkommen Null
 "What is this – null?" my good friend Čazim asked me when I helped him to create his profile on the Austrian Labor Agency web site.